-Ontario is a huge state with a plethora of activities to keep everyone involved.
+Ontario is a huge province with a plethora of activities to keep everyone involved.
 Whether you love getting out and about in nature or would prefer to enjoy the sights of the city, Ontario has something for you.
-Not only is this state home to the stunning Niagra Falls and the famous Blue Mountains, but it also features some epic National Parks, awesome bars and restaurants and a great range of festivals year-round to ensure hours of entertainment.
+Not only is this state home to the stunning Niagara Falls and the famous Blue Mountains, but it also features some epic National Parks, awesome bars and restaurants and a great range of festivals year-round to ensure hours of entertainment.

 Between December and March Ontario is a winter wonderland but that doesn’t mean the activities dry up or that everyone should stay inside.
 It’s the opposite in fact!
 Ontario in winter offers some of the most unique, exciting and entertaining adventures that are fun for all the family.